 After leaving Messina in Sicily on the Queen Mary 2 the captain informed us we would be passing the volcanic island of Stromboli.
-I have never even heard of this before and only associated Mount Etna with Italy.
-The passing was to coincide with the sunset so me and my travel buddy decided to have dinner in the self-service restuarant so we could sit out on deck to watch the view.
+I have never even heard of this before and only thought I would see Mount Etna whilst travelling in Italy.
+The passing was to coincide with the sunset so me and my travel buddy decided to have dinner in the self-service restaurant so we could sit out on deck to watch the view.

 As we were cruising past Sicily we could work out a large volcano shape, we are not quite sure if this was Mount Etna so we started calling it Edna just in case, anyway she was covered by cloud in the distance so we didn’t get a very clear view nothing like what we saw of Stromboli which was amazing.